-In August 2011, still suffering from debilitating post-concussion symptoms, it was recommended to Crosby that he try the GyroStim.
-Soon after, he was back on the ice and cleared for full contact practice.
+In August 2011, still suffering from debilitating post-concussion symptoms (PCS), it was recommended to Crosby that he try the GyroStim.
+Soon after, he was back on the ice and was eventually cleared for full contact practice.
 In November 2011, after nearly 11 months of being sidelined due to the concussions, Sidney Crosby returned to the ice in one of the most spectacular comeback games in history.
-In 2012, he went on to sign a 12-year $104.4M contract extension with the Pittsburg Penguins, and GyroStim went on to become critically acclaimed for being the breakthrough that helped Crosby overcome his potential career-ending concussions.
+In 2012, he went on to sign a 12-year $104.4M contract extension with the Pittsburg Penguins, and GyroStim went on to become widely recognized for being the breakthrough technology that helped Crosby overcome his concussions.

 Maher hypothesized that adding an interactive training element during the vestibular stimulation would engage, challenge, and improve the function of physical and cognitive systems (sensorimotor systems) activated during the exercise.
-Theoretically, this would improve not only balance, but also improve the performance of the activated sensorimotor systems, resulting in improved function and improved human performance.
+Theoretically, this would improve not only balance, but also improve the performance of the activated sensorimotor systems, resulting in improved cognition and overall human performance.

-In 2014, Maher put his interactive approach to the test during various training camps with NFL, NHL, professional boxing/MMA, and Olympic athletes.
-The hypothesis was supported, with nearly all athletes reporting significant improvements in the areas of balance and coordination, spatial and situational awareness, reaction time, hand-eye coordination, object tracking, reduced brain fog, improved sleep, better mood and even improved reading speed and comprehension.
+In 2014, Maher put his interactive approach to the test during training camps with NFL, NHL, professional boxing/MMA, and Olympic athletes.
+The positive outcomes achieved supported his hypothesis with nearly all athletes reporting significant improvements in the areas of balance, coordination, spatial and situational awareness, reaction time, hand-eye coordination, object tracking, reduced brain fog, improved sleep, and also better mood, faster reading speed and improved comprehension were reported.

-From there, Maher surmised that this same strategy of applying interactive vestibular stimulation would also be effective at low intensities to help people recover from injury, illness, and the degenerative effects of aging.
-He developed a new library of protocols, this time for providing a series of incrementally challenging low-level vestibular stimulation.
-His theory again is supported by the reports of clinicians and thousands of people from all walks of life who have benefitted from using GyroStim at lower levels of intensity.
+From there, Maher surmised that this same interactive approach for improving athletic performance would also be beneficial when used at lower intensities to help individuals during the rehabilitation and recovery process.
+His theory was supported by the reports of clinicians and thousands of people from all walks of life who have benefitted from using GyroStim at lower levels of intensity.

-This method of combining vestibular stimulation simultaneously with sensorimotor exercises and utilizing a strategy of incremental advancement has transformed and greatly expanded applications for GyroStim on both ends of the spectrum from rehabilitation to performance enhancement.
+This method of applying vestibular stimulation and sensorimotor exercises simultaneously while incrementally advancing the intensity of training has transformed and greatly expanded applications for GyroStim on both ends of the spectrum from injury and illness rehabilitation to athletic performance enhancement.